psk-98/ethereum-bootcamp-week5/readme.md

 After you have installed hardhat locally, you can use commands to test and compile the contracts, among other things.
 To learn more about these commands run `npx hardhat help`.

 Compile the contracts using `npx hardhat compile`.
-The artifacts will be placed in the `/app` folder, which will make it available to the front-end.
+The artifacts will be placed in the `/next-app` folder, which will make it available to the front-end.
 This path configuration can be found in the `hardhat.config.js` file.

 ## Front-End

-`cd` into the `/app` directory and run `npm install`
+`cd` into the `/next-app` directory and run `npm install`

-To run the front-end application run `npm start` from the `/app` directory.
+To run the front-end application run `npm run dev` from the `/next-app` directory.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.